GioStamoulos/Kmers_Dataset_Generation_Regression_Clustering/README.md

 In the plots of clustered datasets in the BLAST metrics (E-value and Total score) 2D dimensional space, the samples are shuffled and can not be discriminate.
 This fact is reasonable because the datasets were not clustered with these features.
-Pre- vious plots were performed to investigate the case that kmers clustering way could approximate the hierarchical discrimination that is provided by BLAST metrics.
+Pre vious plots were performed to investigate the case that kmers clustering way could approximate the hierarchical discrimination that is provided by BLAST metrics.

-For plots where one axis corresponds to accession length, clusters are distin- guished and don’t overlap.
+For plots where one axis corresponds to accession length, clusters are distin guished and don’t overlap.
 This fact reveals that genes with the same accuracy length scale are in the same cluster.
 Thus, k-mers dataset clustering is indirectly influenced by the lengths of genes’ nucleotide sequences.